shipshapecode/angular-shepherd/README.md

 This is an Angular wrapper for the [Shepherd](https://github.com/shipshapecode/shepherd), site tour, library.
 It provides additional functionality, on top of Shepherd, as well.

+## Compatibility

+This has not been tested in anything but Angular 7.
+It may or may not work in previous versions or subsequent versions of Angular.
+We would love to support multiple versions, if people with more Angular knowledge would be willing to help us out!

 ## Installation

 ```bash